 Baseball is really just the beginning of the fun at Fifth Third Park!
 Between merchandise, food and drinks, the awesome playground, special promotions, and even spacious clean restrooms… You are sure to find more than you expected on your first visit!

 There are two great merchandise stores, one by 3rd Base and one near Home Plate.
 You’ll find hilarious cheeseburger hats, a variety of t-shirts in all sizes, kids’ toys, accessories, and a variety of souvenirs.
-You can also shop online at the Spartanburgers website and arrange to pick it up in the park when you arrive.
+You can also shop online at the Spartanburgers website and arrange to pick up your purchase in the park on game day.

-Limited edition merchandise is popping up a lot this first season, so keep your eyes open for items that are tied to the current game’s theme or promotion!
+Limited edition merchandise is popping up a lot, so keep your eyes open for items that are tied to the current game’s theme or promotion!
 We like to watch the team’s Facebook page for special giveaway announcements, too.

-One or two more employees float around inside the play area, but it is worth entering with your kids to supervise them directly rather than watching from the sides.
-Big kids and little kids are playing here alongside each other, and parental supervision goes a long way in making sure everyone stays safe and behaves appropriately.
+One or two more employees float around inside the play area, but we recommend entering with your kids to supervise them directly rather than watching from the sides.
+Big kids and little kids are playing alongside each other, and parental supervision goes a long way in helping everyone stay safe and behave appropriately.

 And don’t even get us started on the food!
 Outside food and drink is NOT ALLOWED inside Fifth Third Park, so either eat beforehand or plan to come hungry for some of the delicious dining options!
 In our experience, the only exception we’ve found to this is that you can bring an unopened bottle of water with the label removed.

-You will not believe that awesome options scattered throughout Fifth Third Park.
+You will not believe some of the awesome options scattered throughout Fifth Third Park.
 You’ll find ballgame favorites like boiled peanuts, cotton candy, hot dogs, slushies, and so much more.
 The fried pizza from Firebox Corner is delicious, and there’s a Bojangles for us Bo-Berry fanatics!

 But you’ve probably already heard what the real attention-grabber is: The biggest Burger Topping Bar in the HISTORY of baseball!
 There are OVER 100 toppings to choose for your burger, and you can make an entire meal from this one topping bar.
 We know a lot of people who do just that!